oneAnanya/oneAnanya/README.md

 - 👋 Hi, I’m Ananya Mohapatra
-- 👀 I’m interested in coding with Python and Java
+- 👀 I’m interested in coding with C and Python
-- 🌱 I’m currently learning web development and enterprise applications
+- 🌱 I’m currently learning web development and enterprise grade applications
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on web developement projects